 Callard’s book offers a much-needed conversation piece to the dusty world of values and character.
 By focusing on aspiration, which is having a kind of heyday, albeit according to various colloquial and marketing meanings, she may be able to reach those who desire to aspire, without really being sure of their target.
 Ironically, it may be through the misguided pursuit of aspirational lifestyle goods that those who buy Callard’s book come to an understanding of what true aspiration is.
 And that’s okay.
 She may be offering exactly the ledge that their aspirational grasp is seeking.

-Aspiration: The Agency of Becoming is available from Oxford University Press.
+Aspiration: The Agency of Becoming is published by Oxford University Press.